psiz-org/psiz/README.md

 ## Design Philosophy

 PsiZ is built around the TensorFlow ecosystem and strives to follow TensorFlow idioms as closely as possible.
+See [CONTRIBUTING](CONTRIBUTING.md) for additional guidance.

 ### Model, Layer, Variable